-- Health and Safety includes enrolling in health insurance plans, selecting primary care physicians, and addressing outstanding physical and mental health issues.
-We also access community resources for training in health and safety areas for both parents and older children.
+- Health includes enrolling in health insurance , securing primary care physicians, and addressing outstanding physical and mental health issues.

-- Parenting includes securing affordable child care as needed for preschool and school-age children.
-It also includes educating parents on how to communicate effectively with schools and all care providers for their children.
+- Parenting includes securing affordable child care as needed and supporting parents in learning how to communicate effectively with schools and care providers

-- Transportation includes establishing a reliable means for transport to employment and child care or school locations, or potentially assisting parents in working toward a goal of purchasing and maintaining a car for the family.
+- Transportation includes establishing a reliable means for transport to employment and school locations, and assisting parents in purchasing and maintaining a personal vehicle if needed.

 On an annual basis, an average of 8-12 families are served in shelter including a total estimate of 38-45 individual family members.